Marie-Madeleine Hachard

-Marie-Madeleine Hachard née Hennebont (17 February 1704, Rouen - 9 August 1760, New Orleans) was a French letter writer and abbess of the Ursuline order.
-She was one of the first members of the first Ursuline Convent in New Orleans in French Louisiana in 1727.
-Her letters home to her father in France have been preserved, published, and are valued as a source of historical documentation.
+Marie-Madeleine Hachard (17 February 1704, Rouen - 9 August 1760, New Orleans) was one of the first members of the first Ursuline Convent in New Orleans in French Louisiana in 1727.
+She is best known because of a printed correspondence addressed to her father that was published and attributed to her by the Rouen printer Antoine Le Prévost in 1728.